muhammadajlal/made-template-23456620/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Analyzing Effect of Selected Macroeconomic Indicators on Housing Affordability.
+Analyzing Effect of Selected Macroeconomic Indicators on Housing Affordability in USA.

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-A case study of top 10 Metroplitans of USA: How macro-economic indicators (inflation, interest rates, unemployment, and income) has effected the housing affordability over last 10 years.
+A case study of top 10 Metroplitans of USA: How macro-economic indicators (Inflation, Interest Rates, and Income) has effected the housing affordability over last 10 years.

 ## Description